-He was born in New York City and grew up in the Washington, D.C. area.
-He earned his BA from Bucknell, his MA from Wisconsin-Madison and his JD from Virginia.
-In college, he was a varsity basketball player, head deejay on the campus radio station, and a music critic for Rolling Stone.
+He was born in New York City and grew up in Northern Virginia, where he excelled as a violinist and started for the first racially integrated team to win the state AAA basketball championship.
+He earned his BA from Bucknell, his MA from Wisconsin-Madison, and his JD from Virginia.
+In college, he was a varsity basketball player, head deejay on the campus radio station, and a music critic for Rolling Stone magazine.

 "Protection of Personality Rights against Invasions by the Mass Media in the United States of America,”in The Protection of Personality Rights Against Invasions by the Mass Media, edited by Helmut Kozel & Alexander Warzilek (Vienna: Springer, 2005) (with Michael D. Green)

 North Carolina Torts, 2d ed.
 (Durham, North Carolina: Carolina Academic Press, 2004) (with Wayne A. Logan)

 Rescuing our Democracy by Revisiting New York Times v.
 Sullivan, 81 Ohio State Law Journal 759 (2020)

 Still Standing After All These Years: Five Decades of Litigation Under the Fair Housing Act and the Supreme Court Still Can't Say for Sure Who is Protected, 23 Roger Williams U. L. Rev. 169 (2018)

 Juries, Judges, and the Politics of Tort Reform, 83 University of Cincinnati Law Review 903 (2015)